Skip to main content

 Synthesis and report

 You can enrich research before and during a task.
 Use @-mentions to pull findings from other tasks, or attach files and URLs as source material.
-After the report is delivered, Solve suggests follow-up questions so you can drill into specific findings without re-framing from scratch.
+After the report is delivered, Full Solve suggests follow-up questions so you can drill into specific findings without re-framing from scratch.

 What Solve covers